University applications are right around the corner but don't worry, I’m here to give you a guide to help you choose the right university for you.

 If you live on campus or nearby, you will want to have things to do when you get some downtime and ideally, not have to travel too far.
 Many institutions offer transit passes to help you with your commute, which opens up your options if you don't have a vehicle.

-Ontario Tech offers full-time students a U-Pass each semester, which allows students unlimited travel on Durham Regional Transit (DRT).
-The U-Pass is digital and can be downloaded to an app on your phone, that way you can have it with you wherever you go.
+Ontario Tech offers full-time students a U-Pass each semester, which allows you unlimited travel on Durham Regional Transit (DRT).
+The U-Pass is digital and can be downloaded to an app on your phone; that way you can have it with you wherever you go.

 Our university is surrounded by a diverse community with plenty of fun activities to enjoy.
 Take advantage of your student U-Pass to have lunch at the Parkwood Estate Mansion, take a stroll through 27 km of parks and trails, or stop by Fiesta Week to enjoy foods from around the world!